patcadelina/prometheus-wiki/Prometheus-Subsystems.md

 ## Storage
 ### Tiers

 Prometheus uses a tiered storage model to store and retrieve timeseries data.
-Samples are initially stored only in memory and are persisted to disk after a configured interval.
+Samples are initially stored in memory and are later persisted to disk.
 In the future, samples will also be persisted to a third storage tier, comprised of a remote distributed timeseries database.

 **Memory**

 The in-memory storage arena is where new samples are stored first.
 For each distinct timeseries, it manages a skiplist of samples (using http://godoc.org/github.com/ryszard/goskiplist/skiplist), which allow efficient appends and lookups of data points.
-Samples older than a given age are persisted to disk storage at a configured interval and subsequently deleted from the in-memory storage.
+Samples older than a given age are persisted to the disk tier at a configured interval and subsequently deleted from the in-memory storage.

 TODO: Explain why the memory storage needs to exist.
 TODO: Update this when we have overlapping memory and disk arenas.